BDC Hamburger Icon

 Since it’s one of the most popular benefits among employees, flextime can help attract and retain top talent.

-“It gives you a level of differentiation, and you can end up with incredible, high-performing and loyal employees,” he said.
+“It gives you a level of differentiation, and you can end up with incredible, high-performing and loyal employees,” said Brook, managing director at the employee engagement platform Engagement Multiplier.

 Employees look for more than just a competitive salary when determining whether to work for an organization.
 They often place a high importance on work-life balance, which flextime fosters.
 Ensuring team members have a positive work-life balance can also help keep them around for the long term.